usarscotus/legal-directory/supct/rule_34.md

     (c) the caption of the case as appropriate in this Court;

-    (d) the nature of the proceeding and the name of the court from which the action is brought (e. g., "On Petition for Writ of Certiorari to the United States Court of Appeals for the Fifth Circuit"; or, for a merits brief, "On Writ of Certiorari to the United States Court of Appeals for the Fifth Circuit");
+    (d) the nature of the proceeding and the name of the court from which the action is brought (e. g., “On Petition for Writ of Certiorari to the United States Court of Appeals for the Fifth Circuit”; or, for a merits brief, “On Writ of Certiorari to the United States Court of Appeals for the Fifth Circuit”);

-    (e) the title of the document ( e. g. , "Petition for Writ of Certiorari," "Brief for Respondent," "Joint Appendix");
+    (e) the title of the document ( e. g. , “Petition for Writ of Certiorari,” “Brief for Respondent,” “Joint Appendix”);

-    (f) the name of the attorney who is counsel of record for the party concerned (who must be a member of the Bar of this Court except as provided in Rule 9.1), and on whom service is to be made, with a notation directly thereunder identifying the attorney as counsel of record and setting out counsel's office address, e-mail address, and telephone number.
+    (f) the name of the attorney who is counsel of record for the party concerned (who must be a member of the Bar of this Court except as provided in Rule 9.1 ), and on whom service is to be made, with a notation directly thereunder identifying the attorney as counsel of record and setting out counsel’s contact information.
 Only one counsel of record may be noted on a single document, except that counsel of record for each party must be listed on the cover of a joint appendix.
-The names of other members of the Bar of this Court or of the bar of the highest court of a State acting as counsel, and, if desired, their addresses, may be added, but counsel of record shall be clearly identified.
-Names of persons other than attorneys admitted to a state bar may not be listed, unless the party is appearing pro se, in which case the party's name, address, and telephone number shall appear.
+The names of other members of the Bar of this Court acting as counsel, and, if desired, their contact information, may be added, but counsel of record shall be clearly identified.
+Names of persons other than attorneys admitted to a state bar may not be listed, unless the party is appearing pro se , in which case the party’s contact information shall appear.

 2. Every document exceeding (other than a joint appendix), that exceeds 1,500 words shall contain a table of contents and a table of cited authorities ( i. e. , cases alphabetically arranged, constitutional provisions, statutes, treatises, and other materials) with references to the pages in the document where such authorities are cited.